 How likely am I to get full funding?

-Most students accepted for the MSDTC Structured D.Phil. courses will get full funding for 4 years.
+Most students accepted for the Medical Sciences Doctoral Training Centre structured DPhil courses will get full funding for 4 years.
 The exception to this is a subset of overseas students who pay a higher fee.
 In some cases the extra cost of these higher fees will need to be met by the student.

 I am not from the UK.
 Am I eligible for funding?